pscl4rke/priorityprefix/README.md

 * Can handle custom levels as well as Python's five standard ones.
 * Ensures that each line of a multiline log message is correctly prefixed.
 * Also applies a prefix to uncaught exceptions.
+* And prefixes any messages from the `warnings` module.

 ## Usage in your Application